UUID Tools

 Read the UUID specification for more info.

-How unique is a UUID?
+How unique is an UUID?

 In the case of v1 and v2 UUIDs using unique MAC addresses as their node, generating duplicates is virtually imposible.
 In contrast, all other standard versions can have collisions.
 However the probability of generating a duplicate UUID is extremely low.